obayram34/End_To_End_ML-Project_Deployment_In_AWS_Cloud_Using_CICD_Pipelines/README.md

-##  End to End Machine Learning Student  Score prediction project
+##  End to End Machine Learning Project for  Student performance Score